oesmith/puffing-billy/README.md

   end

   # Remember to set the cache scope back to the default in an after block
-  # within the context it is used, and/or at the global spec_helper level!
+  # within the context it is used, and/or at the global rails_helper level!
   after do
     proxy.cache.use_default_scope
   end